Few-shot Partial Multi-view Learning: Methodology

-As described in Fig. \ref{fig:2}, firstly, we build a \textit{Dense Gaussian Anchor Inverse-aggregation (DGAI) module} in our approach.
-We assume that the observations of each view obey the multivariate Gaussian distribution.
-Therefore, in our DGAI module, we first estimate the view distribution of the support and query samples ($\bm{\Psi}^{S}$ and $\bm{\Psi}^{Q}$) by considering the information in available views, as well as the statistics of the retrieved top-$k$ related base visual concepts.
-Under the guidance of the available views, the distribution of the missing views can be recovered as much as possible.
-Then, Gaussian anchors $\bm{\Gamma}^{S}$ are densely sampled from the distribution of the support sample, so as to overcome the negative effects of data scarcity.
-In the meantime, the missing views of the query samples are completed by the anchor features selected from the distribution center of the corresponding views.
-Thereby, the representations of the queries are updated, represented as $\bm{\Gamma}^{Q}$.
-Finally, the \textit{inverse anchor aggregator} is used to effectively aggregate the anchors of different views into a unified latent space, producing the unified anchor representations $\bm{\mathcal{H}^{S}}$.
-The observations of the query sample are also unified (i.e., $\bm{\mathcal{H}^{Q}}$) by considering the guidance of the selected anchors.
-In this way, the unified dense Gaussian anchor representations can be learned, and the incomplete data are anchored in a unified latent space.
+Our UGDA consists of the two phases, which are the Gaussian Anchor Inverse-Aggregation (DGAI) and the Anchor Distribution Self-Rectification (ADSR).
+The workflow of our method is shown in Fig. \ref{fig:2} and the pseudo codes are provided in Algorithm 1 at the end of this section.

-Secondly, after the usage of the DGAI module, the \textit{Distribution Self-rectification (DS)} module is constructed.
-By fully considering the anchor distribution in the latent space, it further rectifies the representations of the anchors obtained from the support samples.
-In this way, an effective metric-based classifier $\bm{\mathcal{M}}$ can be constructed from the rectified anchors $\bm{\bar{\mathcal{H}}}^{S}$.
-Finally, we use the constructed metric-based classifier to draw the final classification scores of the query sample and give the corresponding category prediction.
+In the DGAI phase, we first estimate the view distribution of the supports and the queries by retrieving their top-$k$ neighboring base categories in the available views.
+The statistics of these neighboring categories can help model the distribution of the available views.
+Moreover, they are also beneficial for approximating the distribution of the missing views due to the commonality between the missing and the available ones, i.e., the sample's missing views should be consistent with its available ones and have relatively high correlations to these retrieved neighboring categories.
+Therefore, the influence of the view-missing issue can be relieved.
+Afterwards, the Gaussian anchors are densely sampled from the distribution of the supports, so as to overcome the influence of data scarcity.
+Furthermore, the missing views of the queries are interpolated by the anchors at the center of the corresponding view distribution.
+Finally, the inverse anchor aggregator is employed to leverage the view-specific and the view-common information in an implicit way, which helps represent the anchors or query embeddings of different views into a unified latent space and reduces the influence of the view-missing issue.
+In this way, the unified data representations are learned, and the limited incomplete supports are densely anchored in the latent space.
+The ADSR phase further rectifies the distribution of the latent anchors by jointly using the supervised cross-entropy term and the unsupervised Shannon-entropy term.
+The rectified anchors are utilized to build the anchor-based classifier to infer the categories of the queries.